(1841-1919)

 After the war ended in 1871, Renoir eventually made his way back to Paris.
 He and some of his friends, including Pissarro, Monet, Cézanne and Degas, decided to show their works on their own in Paris in 1874, which became known as the first Impressionist exhibition.
 The group’s name is derived from a critical review of their show, in which the works were called “impressions” rather than finished paintings done using traditional methods.
 Renoir, like other Impressionists, embraced a brighter palette for his paintings, which gave them a warmer and sunnier feel.
 He also used different types of brushstrokes to capture his artistic vision on the canvas.

-READ More: How to Send Photos to Phone
+READ More: How to Select All

 While the first Impressionist exhibition was not a success, Renoir soon found other supportive patrons to propel his career.
 The wealthy publisher Georges Charpentier and his wife Marguérite took a great interest in the artist and invited him to numerous social gatherings at their Paris home.
 Through the Charpentiers, Renoir met such famous writers as Gustave Flaubert and Émile Zola.
 He also received portrait commissions from the couple’s friends.
 His 1878 painting, “Madame Charpentier and her Children,” was featured in the official Salon of the following year and brought him much critical admiration.